Video: What is PTSD

 PTSD symptoms

-If you’re experiencing any of the follow symptoms, it’s important to seek help.
+If you’re experiencing any of the following symptoms, it’s important to seek help.
+Ideally, you should start this process within the first 72 hours after the traumatic event, but it is never too late.
 With the right support, you can work through your trauma and return to a sense of normalcy.
-Don’t hesitate to reach out to me for crisis counseling in Austin, or anywhere in Texas.
+It is important to understand that Post Traumatic Stress (PTS) does not become a ‘disorder’ (PTSD) until these symptoms have persisted for more than 3 months.

 Cognitive Symptoms